Bonus workbooks: Ideal customer profile template, ICP checklist, PDF copy of this guide + in-depths questionnaire for customer interviews.

-- Improve client positioning, so they were perceived as a niche industry experts by their customers.
+- Improve client positioning, so they were perceived as niche industry experts.

-- Create a hyper-targeted list of B2B prospects that are the excellent fit for their service
+- Create a hyper-targeted list of B2B prospects that are an excellent fit for their service

 - Generate $200k in sales opportunities after ABM campaign we ran

 I’ll also share with you a copy of the ICP template I use and The Diver Survey Method to collect valuable insights about your customers.